 Bend, Oregon is known as a premier destination for mountain bikers across the globe.
 Quickly the same is becoming true for off-road cyclists with disabilities.
 If you have a disability and are looking to try this sport or explore the area with experienced instructors, OAS is expanding its opportunities for adaptive mountain biking.

-Additionally, if own your own off-road handcycle or mountain bike and are looking for a guide or instruction to explore or improve your riding, OAS can help.
+Additionally, if have your own off-road handcycle or mountain bike and are looking for a guide or instruction to explore or improve your riding, OAS can help.

-OAS has certified mountain bike instructors on staff and in our volunteer pool as well as individuals experienced in off-road handcycling.
+OAS offers 2 and 4+ hour private sessions on a Bend area trail.
+OAS has certified mountain bike instructors on staff and in our volunteer pool as well as individuals experienced in off-road hand cycling.

 First time fit-up & intro ride – FREE